 Nothing compulsory, but we recommend protection against tetanus, infectious hepatitis, typhoid and polio.
+Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at http://www.explore.co.uk/Travelhealth/ and from your local healthcare provider.
-Visa and vaccination requirements are subject to change and should be confirmed before departure.
+Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.

-Uzbekistan Trips
+Uzbekistan